GhostOcelot/Bluestone-PIM/README.md

 I see some problems with the sample data provided, however I didn't change the structure.
 The field 'name' seems actually to be the ID and the field 'number' looks like the actual name, so it looks a bit confusing.
 Also there are 2 items with the same 'name' (that looks like the ID as I mentioned), so in the case I changed it in 1 item to avoid duplicates.

-Unit tests that checks proper rendering and some functional bahavior were also written.
+Unit tests that checks proper rendering and some functional bahavior were also prepared.

 I used some additional flavor like displaying toasts on successfull API requests, lazy components loading, custom spinner on loading state and more, but you will see this for yourself.